Akshit8/ci-cd-k8s/README.md

 ```bash
 ssh-keygen
 ```
-Before makeing any change in argo let's first add the public ssh key inside our github.
-Open `repo-settings`>`deploy-key` and add the public key by clicking on **Add Deploy Key**
+Before making any change to Argo let's first add the public ssh key inside our Github repo.
+Open `repo-settings` > `deploy-key` and add the public key by clicking on **Add Deploy Key**

 <img src="assets/git-deploy-key.png">